Colton Gillies: Playing career

 Gillies spent the entirety of the 2009-10 season developing his game with the Aeros.
 Though he would remain with the Aeros for the majority of the 2010-11 season, Gillies was re-called by the Wild on April 3, 2011.
 He played the final 7 games of the season with Minnesota, contributing a goal in the last game of the season, a 5-3 victory over the Dallas Stars that ended the Stars' bid for the final playoff spot in the Western Conference.

 On July 6, 2011, Gillies signed a two-year contract extension with the Wild.
 In the 2011–12 season, Gillies struggled to establish a role with the Wild, assisting on only 2 goals in 37 games before on January 13, 2012, he was placed on waivers.
 The following day he was claimed by the Columbus Blue Jackets.

 A free agent approaching the 2013-14 season, Gillies accepted an invite to attend the Buffalo Sabres training camp.
 Unable to secure a contract with the Sabres he was reassigned to their AHL affiliate, the Rochester Americans training camp, on September 21, 2013.
 He was then signed to a one-year AHL deal with the Americans on September 25, 2013.
+He would compete for Rochester at the 2013 Spengler Cup.

 As a free agent again in the off-season, Gillies participated in his second consecutive training camp on a try-out with the New York Islanders.
 Gillies was assigned to AHL affiliate, the Bridgeport Sound Tigers on a professional try-out to begin the 2014–15 season, before signing a one-year AHL deal on December 12, 2014.